 Current donors to SJF are Art for Justice, Ford Foundation, Galaxy Gives, Heising-Simons Foundation, MacArthur Foundation, NoVo Foundation, Open Society Foundations, and Anonymous Donors.

-The Fund’s 2019 Advisory Committee includes Amanda Alexander from Detroit Justice Center, Gina Clayton-Johnson from the Essie Justice Group, and Daryl Atkinson from Forward Justice.
+The Fund’s 2019 Advisory Committee includes Amanda Alexander from Detroit Justice Center, Daryl Atkinson from Forward Justice, and Gina Clayton-Johnson from the Essie Justice Group.
 Founding advisors were Rashad Robinson of Color of Change, Alec Karakatsanis of Civil Rights Corps, and Cherise Fanno Burdeen of Pretrial Justice Institute.

 SJF supports grantees with: